Volume 4, Issue 2, This works in my place!

 Volume 1, Issue 1, Young Researchers in Applied Psychology

-Published three times a year, the purpose of Applied Psychology around the World (APAW) is to share news and reports about applied psychology, especially through peer-reviewed, theme-based articles written by members of the International Association of Applied Psychology, that promote the science and practice of applied psychology around the world.
-As one of the IAAP’s primary medias for communicating with IAAP members, the APAW is a platform to facilitate interaction and dialogue among applied psychologists around the world.
+Published three times a year, the purpose of Applied Psychology around the World (APAW) is to share news and reports about applied psychology, especially through theme-based articles written by members of the International Association of Applied Psychology, that promote the science and practice of applied psychology around the world.
+APAW is a platform to facilitate interaction and dialogue among applied psychologists around the world.

 How to Prepare Articles and News Items for APAW

-Authors may correspond with the Chief-Editors, Christine Roland-Lévy and Christina Sue-Chan.
+Authors may correspond with the Chief-Editor Christine Roland-Lévy.
 In the subject line of your email, enter the subject: “Submission for Publication in APAW”.
 All articles and news items for publication consideration should be submitted in electronic form only in a Word compatible file.
 Short papers are preferred.

 Please include, a short title, the list of authors, their e-mail address, institutions, and the corresponding author (to whom communications about the articles should be directed).
 Articles with references should follow the style of the American Psychological Association (author's name and date of publication parenthesized in the text) and all works cited should be listed alphabetically by author after the main body of the text.
 No space between paragraphs, no indentation, font should be Arial, size 11.